Pumpkin French Toast ~ a luxurious fall breakfast meant for lazy weekends and holidays! This fluffy French toast recipe is beyond delicious.

 Wonderful!
 That is some gorgeous looking bread!

 French toast is always such a treat.
-I love your pumpkin version!
+Your pumpkin version is a new favorite!

 You make the simplest ingredients look like art work Sue!
 This sounds wonderful.